mhweiner/hoare/README.md

 **Defensive 🛡**
 - Uncaught errors and unhandled promise rejections will cause the test to fail.
 - Any files without tests, or tests without assertions, result in a failed test.
-- Strict and deep equality operator by default.
+- Strict and deep equality comparison by default.

 **Opinionated 🎓**
 - No nesting of tests.
 This has the following benefits: